|Back to Back Issues Page|

 -- The company made several modifications in their new product after getting negative feedback from purchasers, although they retained its basic shape, which customers liked.

 Relaxed and rigid are opposites.
-Rigid means inflexible and unbending.
+Rigid means stiff-- something that doesn't bend.
 (Rigidity is important for the strength of certain frameworks like auto bodies or pillars, but negative when it’s used to talk about people.
 It suggests they are not willing to change their opinions even when given new facts, and that they aren’t willing to adapt their ways of doing things to adjust to changes, even when there is a real need for change.)

-To relax is to let go of tension.
+To relax means to release tension.
 Muscles relax after they contract.
 Many people like to sit down and relax a little while after finishing work, before they begin their household chores.
 People often go on vacations (especially to the beach or to a resort) for relaxation.

-For the other vocabulary (and to review these words), see this issue’s crossword.
+For most of the other vocabulary (and to review these words), see this issue’s crossword.

 Getting the whole story: this issue’s reading/listening practice: